Rays vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Rays have posted a mark of 2-1.
+- In four games as the underdog over the last 10 matchups, the Rays have a record of 3-1.

-- In their last 10 matchups with a total posted by sportsbooks, the Rays and their opponents are 6-4-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Rays and their foes are 6-4-0 when it comes to hitting the over.

-- The Rays' previous 10 matchups have not had a spread posted by sportsbooks.
-Tampa Bay and its opponent have gone above the over/under for four games in a row, with the average total established by bookmakers being 8.5.
+- The Rays' previous 10 contests have not had a runline set by oddsmakers.
+The average over/under set by bookmakers in Tampa Bay's past five games has been 8.6, a stretch in which the Rays and their opponents have hit the over every time.

 Discover More About This Game